 You might have heard that for every female diagnosed with Autism Spectrum Disorder (Autism) there are roughly three to four males (Fombonne, 2009; Loomes et al., 2017).

 But this ratio changes when you consider the person’s language, cognitive abilities, and even their age.Read more “Autism in Girls and Women”

-Many mothers with children with Autism Spectrum Disorder (ASD) report higher levels of stress, anxiety and depression than mothers with typically developing children and those rearing children with other disabilities.
+Many mothers with children with an Autism Spectrum Disorder (Autism) diagnosis report higher levels of stress, anxiety and depression than mothers with non-autistic children and those rearing children with other disabilities.
 But we don’t know which factors contribute to or protect against these negative outcomes.
-Being from a migrant family, I wondered whether mothers from culturally and linguistically diverse (CALD) backgrounds would experience more or less stress, anxiety and depression in reaction to having a child with ASD than Australian mothers.
+Being from a migrant family, I wondered whether mothers from culturally and linguistically diverse (CALD) backgrounds would experience more or less stress, anxiety and depression in reaction to having an autists child than Australian mothers.
 Based on other research, we also thought that different coping skills may influence how mothers react.
 These are the questions I explored for my Honours project with Dr Kristelle Hudry and Dr Josephine Barbaro at OTARC.
-We were particularly interested in the reactions and coping skills of mothers whose child had recently been diagnosed with ASD.
+We were particularly interested in the reactions and coping skills of mothers whose child had recently been diagnosed with Autism.